Test Peptide Products

 At a high level, the peptide testing workflow is:

-- You choose a product from the list above or the “other products” menu, and register your sample.
+- You choose a productfrom the list below or the “other products” menu, and register your sample.

-- The sample is sent to a commercial lab for analysis.
+- The sample is processed, anonymized, then sent to a commercial lab for analysis.

-- You receive a Certificate of Analysis (COA) and the results are published when public testing is selected.
+- You receive a Certificate of Analysis (COA) by email

 For details on scoring and how Finnrick translates lab results into ratings, see the Testing and Rating Methodology.